FortisMusic/fortis-music-public/README.md

-Fortis Music — Public Repository FM
+Fortis Music — Public Repository

 This repository contains the public-facing assets and demo files for the Fortis Music MVP.
 The full project, including architecture, documentation, and internal development files, is stored in a private repository.